Honey Buttermilk Bread and Buns

 - If you are making buns, punch down, divide dough into two balls, and roll the ball out to a square or rectangle about 1 inch thick.
 Cut the dough into 2-inch squares and place in a greased 9×13 inch pan.
-(Or you can use cookie sheets if that is what you have.)
-Do the same for the second round of dough.
+(Or you can use cookie sheets if that is what you have, and if you want perfect buns, you can weigh each piece of dough and shape into round buns. ) Do the same for the second round of dough.
+If you make 2 ounce buns, you should get about 30.
 Spray rolls with cooking oil spray to grease the tops easily.

 - Cover lightly with waxed paper, and let rise until doubled, about 45 minutes.

 - For bread: Preheat oven to 400 degrees F. If you made 2 loaves, you can cook them both at the same time.
 Bake bread for 30 minutes.
 Tap on the top of the loaf with your finger tip or nail.
 When done, it will sound hollow.
 Remove loaves from oven and brush with melted butter.
 Allow them to cool 10 minutes in their pans, then remove and let cool completely on a rack.
 This bread is best when it is slightly warm.